Chronic Migraine Botox in Walnut Creek

 Who may not be a good candidate

-Botox may not be appropriate for patients with infrequent episodic migraine, ordinary occasional tension-type headaches, active infection at injection sites, certain neuromuscular disorders, allergy to botulinum toxin ingredients, or unrealistic expectations.
+Therapeutic Botox may not be appropriate for patients with infrequent episodic migraine, ordinary occasional tension-type headaches, certain neuromuscular disorders, allergy to botulinum toxin ingredients, or unrealistic expectations.

 Patients whose headaches are primarily due to another cause may need a different evaluation or treatment plan.
 Examples may include medication-overuse headache, sinus disease, uncontrolled hypertension, cervical spine pathology, TMJ-related pain, secondary headache disorders, or another neurologic condition.